 Adultery is defined as “voluntary sexual intercourse between a married person and a partner of the opposite sex other than the lawful spouse”.
 A same sex couple will not be able to divorce on this ground, although of course the spouse in a same sex marriage could divorce on the basis of their partner's unreasonable behaviour.

 The person applying for the divorce (the Petitioner) needs to show that the person receiving the divorce (the Respondent) has committed adultery and that the Petitioner finds it intolerable to live with the Respondent as a result of this.
+If the Respondent does not admit adultery in the divorce petition or a separate confession statement then it can often be complicated for the Petitioner to prove this ground, and therefore a petition based on the grounds of unreasonable behaviour

 It is worthwhile noting that an individual, if still married, can be found to have committed adultery even if the parties have been separated for a significant length of time and the breakdown of the marriage occurred for a completely separate reason.